CivicActions/guidebook/docs/100-security/incident-response-plan.md

 An incident begins when someone becomes aware of a disruption in expected normal system operations.
 An incident is defined broadly, following [_NIST SP 800-61: Computer Security Incident Handling Guide_](https://csrc.nist.gov/publications/detail/sp/800-61/rev-2/final), as "a violation or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices".
 This definition encompasses any scenario that might threaten the security of system resources and data.
 For more information, see the CivicActions handbook: [What is an incident?](http://civicactions-handbook.readthedocs.io/en/latest/09-security/incidents/#what-is-an-incident)

-If the event appears to be Project-related, the Project team member should check normal communication channels, such as Project Slack channels and ([#general](https://civicactions.slack.com/messages/general/)), to determine whether this could be expected behavior (for example, system downtime during a maintenance window).
-If it appears to be a valid incident, the Project team member becomes the _Incident Reporter_ and should alert Project team members using the following methods:

-- Slack channel #[Project-name]-client.
-Use `@channel` to trigger a Slack notification for everyone in the channel.
-- Email/telephone to the [Project IR Team](https://drive.google.com/open?id=1P9TePYm2Gkly8EjxCzA2EmlTjUIBypE7-CbCZrRN1EA) for an incident that has potential Project impact.

-If no one from the Project IR Team acknowledges the message within 10 minutes, the _Reporter_ should escalate the issue by contacting Project team members directly until someone acknowledges the report.

 B. Respond accordingly:

 - **Potential incident**